 Currently both the Kendall Building and Woodbridge N. Ferris Building (WNF) buildings are automatically unlocked at 7:00 AM and locked by 12:00 Midnight by a computer program.
 The Facilities Staff will disarm the alarm system and unlock interior doors prior to 7:00 AM and lock interior doors and re-arm the alarm system daily.
-Security Staff reports for duty by 6:50 AM (before the building opens) and stays on duty until 12:00 Midnight.
+Security Staff report on duty by 6:50 AM (before the building opens) and stay on duty until 12:00 AM.